rob-myers/rob-myers.github.io/articles/objective.md

 ></div>

 What's this about **web development**?
-> This particular video game will be made using everyday web development techniques.
+> The game will be made using everyday web development techniques.
-> In particular, we won't be using WebGL, physics engines, walk-cycles etc.
+> Then we won't use WebGL, physics, walk-cycles etc.

 You mentioned **Game AI**?
-> The world is awash with beautifully-crafted games which are ultimately shallow.
+> The world is awash with beautifully-crafted games which are rather shallow.
 > Failing the former we can strive to overcome the latter i.e. produce richer Game AI than is commonly experienced.
 > We'll avoid _clunky behaviour editors_ and _rigid task-based programming patterns_.
 > Instead we'll build Game AI **interactively** using a browser-based terminal.
-Try copy-pasting the following script below:

 __TODO__ a meaningful example 🚧